about us

 Babita Sinha

-With an experience of more than 12 years in the development sector, she has previously worked in the State Social Audit Unit of Jharkhand, with Alliance for Immunization and Health as a State Project Coordinator, with Pravah as a Project Coordinator and Program Manager.
+Babita holds a master’s in social work and a diploma in mass communication and journalism.
+She has more than 14 years of experience in the development sector, having also worked with the State Social Audit Unit of Jharkhand, with the Alliance for Immunisation and Health as a State Project Coordinator, and with Pravah as a Project Coordinator and Programme Manager.
+She also loves writing Hindi poetry and exploring traditional cuisines.

 Diksha Dubey